 Statement a) is wrong because only useful variations have a chance of survival.
 Nature chooses the fittest variation to survive.

 16. A trait in an organism is influenced by

 (d) neither by paternal nor by maternal DNA

-DNA is contributed to an offspring by both the parents hence traits are contributed by both the parents.
+DNA is contributed to an offspring by both parents hence traits are influenced by both parents.

 17. Select the group which shares the maximum number of common characters

 The answer is (a) two individuals of a species

 Species is the lowest taxon hence members of the same species share a maximum number of common characteristics.

 18. According to the evolutionary theory, the formation of a new species is generally due to